BudValZer/exadel-internship/README.md

     - running, stopping, removing containers
     - creating docker images using Dockerfile
     - defining and running multi-container Docker applications using compose

+Task5 was about learning IaaC using Ansible
+    - remote executing commands
+    - using playbooks to describe system configuration and automate installing and configuring software